 Homemade Potato Gnocchi

-- 2 pounds Russet potatoes
+- 2 pounds russet potatoes

-- 3 cups flour
+- 3 cups all-purpose flour

 - 1 egg

-- 1/2 teaspoon salt
+- 1½ teaspoons salt

-- Take a small portion of the potato gnocchi dough and roll into a long tube.
-Using a knife cut the tube into 1/2 inch pieces.
-To make the classic gnocchi shape take a piece of gnocchi and roll it across a fork to leave the impression of the fork tines into the dough.
+- Take a small portion of the dough and roll it into a long log.
+Using a knife, cut the log into ½-inch pieces.
+To make the classic gnocchi shape, take a piece of gnocchi and roll it across a fork to leave the impression of the fork tines in the dough.